x211321/VGC-Analyze/README.md

 # Limitations
 VGC_Analyze uses the CSV data that's provided by the VGCollect.com backup function.
 The data provided this way is rather limited and mostly includes information that's required for restoring a VGCollect.com collection.
 The data source doesn't include detailed item information like publishers, developers, or release dates and can therefore not be used by VGC_Analyze.

-Date and price of purchase as well as the cart, box, manual and "others" attributes are included in the backup data, provided you have filled them in.
+Date and price of purchase as well as the "cart", "box", "manual" and "others" attributes are included in the data, provided you have filled them in.

  * VGC_Analyze can't analyze data that's not there.
 Depending on the way you maintain your collection the program will be more or less useful to you.